ScryEngineering/scrygroup.com/content/tutorial-pages/2018-09-30/python-mro.md

 hideCallToAction: false
 ---

-Wondered how Python chooses what method to call in complex class hierarchies?
+Wondered how Python chooses what method to call in class hierarchies?

 Sample code can be found here: https://github.com/CustomProgrammingSolutions/PythonMRO.git

-## Figuring out how what method to call
+## Figuring out what method will be called

 In an arbitrary class hierarchy we have a graph of dependencies that overall specifies the behaviour of the classes.

 When we call a method on a class we have to find some way in which we will look up which method to call.
-To make this work we have to make an ordering in which we will check classes for the methods.

-What we have to do is to perform a  _linearization_ of this graph to make an ordering with which the interpreter will look up the classes.
+This order of classes in which a method is searched is the Method Resolution Order (MRO).

+## MRO

+When a class is instantiated it calls the function `class.mro` which computes the MRO for this instance and stores this in `__mro__`.
+We can use this to see the ordering.

+[Since version 2.3](https://www.python.org/download/releases/2.3/mro/) Python has used the [C3 linearization algorithm](https://en.wikipedia.org/wiki/C3_linearization) to determine the order in which classes are searched.

+You can change the `mro` function via a metaclass if you want.

 ## A simple example

+Single inheritance is the simplest case we will encounter, consider the following class heirarchy:

 ![Simple class hierarchy](simple.png)